eliotstock/host/STAKING.md

         1. Move around the panes with `C-b [arrow keys]`
         1. Kill a pane with `C-b C-d`
         1. Dettach from the session with `C-b d`
-    1. Execution client: `nethermind --datadir /data/nethermind --config /usr/share/nethermind/configs/mainnet.cfg --JsonRpc.Enabled true --HealthChecks.Enabled true --HealthChecks.UIEnabled true --JsonRpc.JwtSecretFile /data/jwtsecret --JsonRpc.Host 192.168.20.41 --log WARN`
+    1. Execution client: `nethermind --datadir /data/nethermind --config /usr/share/nethermind/configs/mainnet.cfg --JsonRpc.Enabled true --HealthChecks.Enabled true --HealthChecks.UIEnabled true --JsonRpc.JwtSecretFile /data/jwtsecret --JsonRpc.Host 192.168.20.41`
         1. This one will prompt for your password in order to become root, unfortunately.
         1. You may instead use `--log DEBUG` if you run into trouble.
 Default is `INFO`.
         1. You can wait for this to sync before you continue, but you don't need to.
 The beacon node will retry if the execution client isn't sync'ed yet.